liyifeng94/RuneWalker/README.md

 This is the DAC 305 final game project in unity.
-Group members: Alvin, Ethan, AC, Allison, Sonia, Zach